pheathtwilio/receipts/WARP.md

 ## Important Notes

 - All routes except `/` require authentication
+- **Access Control**: Only users listed in `VITE_ALLOWED_USERS` environment variable can log in (leave empty to allow all)
 - Photo deletions remove files from Firebase Storage and update Firestore documents
 - Group deletion only removes the Firestore document (photos remain in Storage unless manually cleaned)
 - Moving photos transfers the storage URL references without re-uploading files
 - The app uses Firebase client SDK (not Admin SDK) with security rules enforcing authentication
 - The SMS receipt group (ID: `SMS`) is a default group that cannot be deleted from the UI
 - SMS group has `isDefault: true` flag to prevent deletion
+- **Real-time Updates**: The UI uses Firestore `onSnapshot` listeners for live updates when photos are added via Cloud Functions or other clients
+- Both ReceiptGroups and ReceiptGroupDetail components update automatically when data changes in Firestore
+- **Nested Navigation**: Receipt groups appear as children under the Receipts menu item in the sidebar with photo counts
+- Sidebar shows real-time photo counts for each group

 ## Cloud Functions